 There are a number of ways to reassure yourself before making a decision.

 Consider how the interview process has been and how you have been treated.
 Does their process suggest they prioritise “talent acquisition”?
-If not that might land you with a heavy workload or inhibit future growth and your career prospects.
+If not and they struggle to hire that might land you with a heavy workload or inhibit future growth and your career prospects.

 Take what a company say about themselves with a pinch of salt.
 But also be very wary if they say nothing: an employer that appears blind to this could be a concern or indicative of a problem.